teocci/RealtimeBoard/README.md

 In this exercise you will use a wizard in the IDE to help you create the WebSocket endpoint class.

-1. Right-click the Source Packages node in the Projects window and choose New > Other.
+1. Right-click the Source Packages node (`src`) in the Projects window and choose New > Package.
-2. Select WebSocket Endpoint in the Web category.
-Click Next.
+2. Type, for example net.teocci.websocket.
+Click OK.
+3. After the Package creation, right-click the new Package created (`net.teocci.websocket`) in the Projects window and choose New > Java Class.
-3. Type BoardServer as the Class Name.
+4. Type BoardServer as the Class Name.
+Click OK.
-4. Select net.teocci.websocket in the Package dropdown list.
-5. Type /actions as the WebSocket URI.
-Click Finish.
-6. WebSocket Endpoint in the New File wizard

-    When you click Finish the IDE generates the WebSocket Endpoint class and opens the file in the source editor.
-In the editor you can see that the IDE generated some annotations that are part of the WebSocket API.
-The class is annotated with @ServerEndpoint to identify the class as an endpoint and the WebSocket URI is specified as a parameter of the annotation.
-The IDE also generated a default onMessage method that is annotated with @OnMessage.
-A method annotated with @OnMessage is invoked each time that the client receives a WebSocket message.
+    When you click OK the IDE generates the BoardServer class and opens the file in the source editor.
+In order to make this class as a Websocket Endpoint we need to add some annotations that are part of the WebSocket API.
+The class should be annotated with `@ServerEndpoint` to identify the class as an endpoint and the WebSocket URI must be specified as a parameter of the annotation.
+We also need to add a default onMessage method that is annotated with `@OnMessage`.
+A method annotated with `@OnMessage` is invoked each time that the client receives a WebSocket message.
+Now copy and past this piece of code:

     ```
     @ServerEndpoint("/actions")